Why we tell the truth

 • Thies Clausen

-Dr. Thies Claussen is Partner and Head of Corporate & Public Affairs at FleishmanHillard Germany.
+Dr. Thies Claussen has taken over as Head of Corporate Public Affairs of the Berlin office of FleishmanHillard in July 2020.
 Over the past ten years, Thies has worked in various roles in energy policy in Berlin.
-Among other things, he has served as Head of...
+Among other things,...

 See profile